Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

   * L - radiance from direction $$l_i$$,
   * n - surface normal,

+{:/TODO above does not make sense from symbols standpoint}

 It's nothing more then iterating over all lights, counting **radiance** from each one.
 In real world, the radiance does not come just directly from lights, as light bounces around from all objects.
 This makes object be *aware* of their environment and makes them *sit* better in their surrounding.
-The phenomenon is called Global Illumination.
+The phenomenon is called global illumination.
 Overall, this equation can be generalized to:

 $$
   L_0(p,\omega_0)